Import Export Code (IEC Code)

 Frequently Asked Questions (FAQs)

-An Importer-Exporter Code (IEC) is a unique 10-digit code issued by the Directorate General of Foreign Trade (DGFT) in India, required for anyone engaging in import or export activities.
+An Import Export Code (IEC) is a unique 10-digit code issued by the Directorate General of Foreign Trade (DGFT) to businesses or individuals engaged in importing or exporting goods or services.
+This code is mandatory for conducting cross-border trade.

 The registration process is usually completed within 1-2 days, provided all documents are in order.